yeedi cube: The Accessible Flagship for Hands-Free Clean, Made for Everyone

 The Most Powerful Self-Empty Robot yet

 yeedi cube comes with an upgraded self-empty system, featuring a unique L-shaped short tunnel design and an industry-leading 27,000Pa of suction power, which empties a full dustbin in just 10 seconds.
 It also includes a HEPA dust bag, promising up to 60 days of completely hands-free maintenance.
-And with a powerful 5,100Pa suction, it can masterfully lift away dust, dirt and debris from every floor type and corner of your home.
-Pet owners will love how it skillfully gobbles up pet hair and dumps it straight into the dust bag — zero effort required.
+And with a powerful 4,300Pa suction, it can masterfully lift away dust, dirt and debris from every floor type and corner of your home.
+People will love how it skillfully gobbles up dirt and dumps it straight into the dust bag — zero effort required.

 Auto-lift Sonic Mopping

-yeedi's sonic mopping technology delivers a whopping 2,500 vibrations per minute, empowering the mop pad to agitate dirt and filth for a comprehensive and effective cleaning experience.
+yeedi's sonic mopping technology delivers a whopping 2,500 vibrations per minute, along with its 1L UFO water tank, empowering the mop pad to agitate dirt and filth for a comprehensive and effective cleaning experience.
 This technology integrates with an 8° mop self-adjusting capability, allowing it to clean uneven surfaces.
 Hard floor, tile or marble — the yeedi cube has it covered and can achieve impeccable cleaning results.
 Upon sensing carpet, the 8mm mop auto-lift feature kicks in.
 This functionality prevents the mop from getting tangled in the carpet fibers or soaking the carpet.

 Unlike other products on the market can only do customized cleaning by APP and often occurs inaccurate localizations, yeedi cube has made things easier. yeedi designed a handle on the robot that makes it simple to pick up and place anywhere in the home for on-demand cleaning.
 Users now fix mess by simple press of the spot clean button on the robot, and it can automatically perform deep cleaning in a 1.5 x 1.5m area right on your placing spot, no worries about inaccuracy ever.
 It first dispenses water in large quantities to soak stubborn stains and then in smaller amounts to lift the stains away, leaving behind no water spots.
 Ideal for quick mess cleaning.
 The handle also makes it easy for users to carry the robot upstairs to clean the upper floor.